Zstandard Compression

 /etc/nginx/modules-enabled/

-Zstandard was developed at Meta and open-sourced in 2016.
-It offers a compelling combination: compression ratios comparable to brotli, with significantly faster decompression on the client side.
-Browser support is growing.
-Chrome has it, Firefox does too, Safari is getting there.
-For large JSON payloads, binary content, or any scenario where decompression speed matters on the client, zstd is worth evaluating.
-We ship it now because that's when you want to start testing, not after browser support hits 95%.
-The module integrates with nginx's standard compression directive patterns.
+Zstandard came from Meta, open-sourced in 2016.
+Compression ratios similar to brotli, but faster to decompress on the client.
+Browser support is getting there: Chrome has it, Firefox too, Safari is catching up.
+For large JSON payloads or binary content where decompression speed matters, zstd is worth trying.
+We ship it now because that's when you should be testing it, not after browser support hits 95%.
+Pair it with nginx-module-zstd-static for pre-compressed static assets and zero per-request CPU cost.

 When to use it